-Edita Kmetova — who is 60 years of age and from Slovakia — was traveling on an airplane which was operated by Air Berlin from Vienna to Abu Dhabi when she became ill.
-The lavatory reserved for the use of economy class passengers was supposedly in use; which resulted in her using the one located in the business class cabin, as she deemed it an emergency situation despite the objections of those passengers who were seated in the business class cabin.
+Edita Kmetova — who was 60 years of age in 2015 and was from Slovakia — was traveling on an airplane which was operated by Air Berlin from Vienna to Abu Dhabi when she became ill.
+The lavatory that was reserved for the use of almost 200 passengers who were seated in the economy class cabin was supposedly in use, which resulted in her using the one that was located in the business class cabin, as she deemed it an emergency situation — despite the objections of passengers who were seated in the business class cabin.

 When Kmetova emerged from the lavatory, she was reportedly confronted by the pilot, several members of the flight crew, and passengers who were assigned seats in the business class cabin — which resulted in an argument, after which she was handcuffed.